-The foundation of any liberal arts or research university education should be the development and honing of critical thinking and problem-solving skills.
+The foundation of any liberal arts or research university education in a free society should be the development and honing of critical thinking and problem-solving skills.
 Students should graduate from any institution prepared to critique their social world and contribute to it as active citizens.

 This goal has been the primary driver of my classroom teaching and research contributions — even my professional career.
-Inspired by privileged secondary and undergraduate classroom experiences, I studied to be a journalist based largely on this maxim from Hunter S. Thompson: “That’s the main thing about journalism: it allows you to keep learning and get paid for it.”
-That benefit for me was not merely learning for my own sake but the opportunity to share that acquired knowledge and contribute to its production through the social circulation of critical discourses.
+Inspired by privileged secondary and undergraduate classroom experiences, I studied to be a journalist after being inspired by a maxim from Hunter S. Thompson: “That’s the main thing about journalism: it allows you to keep learning and get paid for it.”
+That benefit for me was not merely learning for my own sake but the opportunity to share acquired knowledge and contribute to its production through the social circulation of critical discourses.
 As a professional arts critic, I presented my evaluations of popular culture — often highly accessible sites for initiating conversations about and evaluations of an artist’s social commentaries — not as final statements but as catalysts for dialogue.

-Once they’ve had that kind of a-ha moment, my duty is to funnel their new thoughts into some kind of formal expression.
+Once they’ve had that kind of a-ha moment, my duty is to facilitate their more formal expression of those new ideas.
 I’m often not particular about formats, unless requirements are in place to master certain kinds (i.e., I currently teach in a writing program, so we’re perfecting textual arguments, not making films).
 Another maxim from which I operate — E.M.
 Forster’s quote of another critic: “How can I tell what I think till I see what I say?” — seems to imply the written word, but as long as the student effectively demonstrates required course concepts in a clear, well-structured, well-supported statement, I’m open to that expression being made through a variety of available media.

 • I think Thomas’ greatest strength was the way he was able to get the class involved with discussion.
 He brought up topics and allowed us to guide the discussion and learn more from each other, while learning about the material.
 Thomas also was very good at clarifying confusing material and getting us to really think and connect the readings.